surma/surma.dev/content/things/js-to-asc.md

 When V8 gets given JavaScript, it is first given to the interpreter “Ignition”.
 It is optimized to make code run as _soon_ as possible.
 Meanwhile, “Sparkplug” takes Ignitions output (called “byte code”) and turns it into machine code, yielding better performance at the cost of increased memory footprint.
 While your code is running (either through Ignition or Sparkplug), it is closely observed by V8.
 It takes note of what kind of type of data you store in your variables, function parameters and so on.
 Once sufficient data has been collected, V8’s optimizing compiler “TurboFan” kicks in and generates low-level machine code that is optimized for those types.
 This will give another significant speed boost.

 WebAssembly, on the other hand, is strongly typed.
 It can be turned into machine code _straight away_.
 V8 has a streaming Wasm compiler called “Liftoff“ which, like Ignition, is geared to get your code running _quickly_, at the cost of generating potentially suboptimal execution speed.
-The second Liftoff is done, TurboFan kicks in and both generates optimized machine code that will run faster than what Liftoff produced, but will take  longer to generate.
-The big difference to JavaScript is that the TurboFan can do its work without having to observe your Wasm first.
+The second Liftoff is done, TurboFan kicks in and generates optimized machine code that will run faster than what Liftoff produced, but will take longer to generate.
+The big difference to JavaScript is that TurboFan can do its work without having to observe your Wasm first.

 ### No tierdown